rlishtaba/py-algorithms/README.md

 ## License

-The library is available as open source under the terms of the [LGPL v3 License](http://opensource.org/licenses/LGPLv3).
+The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).